 With this series, players can perform the composer’s original intent without having to learn new fingerings or slide positions.
 To clarify, playing a SBE performance edition part on a B-flat tenor trombone (A440) and playing the same Urtext edition part on an A tenor ‘sackbut’ (A466) will produce the same sounding frequencies.
 To further facilitate performance, when and where appropriate, supplemental parts are included in transposition and/or alternate clefs (e.g. E-flat alto trombone played using B-flat tenor trombone slide positions via notation a perfect fourth lower than sounding pitch and in tenor clef).
 For elucidation, see supporting dissertation here.

-The paper used in our publications meets the minimum requirements of the American National Standard for Information Sciences—Permanence of Paper for Printed Library Materials, ANSI/NISO Z39.48-1992.
+The paper used in our publications meets the minimum requirements of the American National Standard for Permanence of Paper for Publications and Documents in Libraries and Archives, ANSI/NISO Z39.48-1992 (R2009).

 While no staple complies with the National Information Standards Organization and the Library Binding Committee of the Book Manufacturers’ Institute, ANSI/NISO/LBC Z39.78-2000 (R2018), the staples used in our publications are rustproof monel alloy (67% nickel, 33% copper).